TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Maintainers/BackportChanges.rst

 Community user: What should I do if I found an error in the documentation that applies to several versions?
 ===========================================================================================================

 Apply your changes to the latest version you have verified your change to work with.
-If it is possible, apply your changed to the branch `master`.
+If it is possible, apply your changed to the branch `main`.

 Leave a hint about which versions you have tested, for example:

 .. code-block:: none
-   Verified this on 10.4 and 9.5, I suspect it will also still be the case on master.
+   Verified this on 11.5 and 10.4, I suspect it will also still be the case on main.
 Could someone verify this please?

-   Releases: master, 10.4, 9.5
+   Releases: main, 11.5, 10.4

 The backporting itself will be done by the maintainers of the documentation team.
 Sometimes automatic backporting is not possible due to changes in the documentation structure.
 In such a case you will be asked if you would like to provide a pull request for the back versions.

 .. note::
    Only bugs will be backported more then one version.
 Improvements etc can only be backported to the latest LTS release.

 Merger: The pull request need to be backported, what should I do?
 =================================================================

 When the PR needs also to be backported, put a note about the versions in a comments if they are not there yet:

 .. code-block:: none

-   Releases: master, 10.4
+   Releases: main, 11.5

 Add the label `backport required` to the PR.
 Merge the PR into master whenever possible.
 Otherwise merge it into the latest version it applies to.

 Who is doing the backport?
 ==========================

 As it is usually more work to do each backport separately as doing them all at once we collect the backports by marking the PR with the label `label:"backport required"`.

 The maintainer doing the sweeping week will then apply all backports that can be done automatically by the end of the month.
 Backports that need to be handed manually can be send back to the author of the PR.
 In such a case a separate PR for the version in question needs to be made by the author.

 Up to which version?